By Benjamin Rubin

 President Donald Trump’s former chief strategist, Steve Bannon, called on the far-right to embrace the title racist.
 “Let them call you racists,” Bannon told the crowd that came to hear him speak in Lille, France on March 10.
 “Let them call you xenophobes; let them call you nativists; wear it as a badge of honor.”

-Bannon delivered his speech to the annual conference of the French far-right party, the National Front, dressed as he usually is—sporting a grumpy fighting uniform of un-ironed clothing under a bomber-style jacket.
+Bannon delivered his speech to the annual conference of the French far-right party, the National Front, dressed as he usually does—sporting a grumpy fighting uniform of un-ironed clothing under a bomber-style jacket.

 Bannon was in Europe promoting his brand of populism and virulent nationalism, and he played up his role in Trump’s victory.
-“When I came into the campaign, [Trump] was roughly 16 points down, double digits down in every battleground state.
-Worst of all, they had no money and poor organization.
-But they did have a secret weapon,” Bannon explained, “all we had to do, was to let Trump be Trump.”
+“When I came into the campaign, [Trump] was roughly 16 points down, double digits down in every battleground state,” Bannon explained.

 Both Bannon and the National Front party are going through an inflection point right now.
 Bannon has been struggling to regain relevance after several major setbacks since his days with the campaign.
 He lost his job at the White House, and lots of nasty rumors swirl as to why.
 He also lost his position as executive chairman of Breitbart News, which is notorious for harboring and fostering an alt-right neo-Nazi community.